AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Bayes Decision Theory.md

 			"y": 2137.7718615588897,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "transparent",
-			"width": 481.2969970703125,
+			"width": 507.921142578125,
-			"height": 40,
+			"height": 80,
 			"seed": 125358704,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1703513432212,
+			"updated": 1708633450407,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!", "rawText": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!", "textAlign": "left",
+			"text": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!\n(While the result we got is in binary classification, it does apply\nto more classes)", "rawText": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!\n(While the result we got is in binary classification, it does apply\nto more classes)", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!", "lineHeight": 1.25,
+			"originalText": "This tells us that the classifier is accurate when one class\nis highly dominant over the other!\n(While the result we got is in binary classification, it does apply\nto more classes)", "lineHeight": 1.25,
-			"baseline": 34
+			"baseline": 74
 		},
 		{
 			"type": "arrow",
-			"version": 545,
+			"version": 549,
-			"versionNonce": 1973159024,
+			"versionNonce": 1045405812,
 			"isDeleted": false,
 			"id": "qs8Mbd3CPjZnKEp9IK23h",
 			"fillStyle": "hachure",